 Apple’s copywriters know how to harness the power of three:

 Which makes it reliable, durable, and quiet.

 Is that the magic power of three?
-Is that what’s been missing in her work?
+Is that what’s been missing in Heather’s work?

 Paying closer attention, she sees groups of three phrases on almost every Apple web page:

 And with Apple Pay, you can unlock an entire world of online shopping that’s fast, convenient, and secure.

 iPad mini 4 runs iOS 9, the most intuitive, advanced and secure mobile operating system in the world.

 Which means everything you do — playing games, surﬁng the web, enjoying photos and videos — becomes more personal, immediate, and immersive.

 Copyblogger founder Brian Clark explains the power of three by referring to the three-act story structure and to the Three Little Pigs, the Three Blind Mice, Goldilocks and the Three Bears, the Three Musketeers, the Three Wise Men, and the Three Stooges.

 It’s no accident that the number three is pervasive throughout some of our greatest stories, fairy tales, and myths.